When love beckons to you, follow him,

 “But what about our pride and dignity?
 We are not animals.”

 Be careful.
 Pride, in the Christian religion, is one of the cardinal sins.
-And you’d better get used to the fact that biologically speaking you are an animal.
+And you’d better get used to the fact that as far as biology is concerned, you are an animal.
 This shouldn’t disturb you in the least.
 If it did, you could hardly bring yourself to take pleasure in sex at all, much less in eating, sleeping, snuggling, and a lot of other animal needs in life.

 “Human love is superior to animal love.
 It rises to a higher level.”